ttafsir/hos-django/README.md

 ###GET /entries/'pk'/results/

-Returns other what services the requested health facility provides.
+Returns what services the requested health facility provides.
 Insert the EffortInstance ID for 'pk'

 Example: